 If you click on the links in this post, we may earn money from the companies mentioned in this post, at no extra cost to you.
 You can read the full disclaimer here.

-We’ve been talking a lot about the Food and Wine Festival that’s going on at Busch Gardens theme park in Williamsburg, Virginia.
+Today, I want to talk about the Brazil booth at the Busch Gardens Williamsburg Food & Wine Festival.
+Now, you may have noticed that we’ve been talking a lot about the Busch Gardens Food and Wine Festival.
 And not just in our Busch Gardens Food and Wine Festival Guide.

 We’ve been talking about it for good reason.
 It is a really great festival featuring a menu with over 150 food and drink options.
-They are spread throughout the park in eighteen different booths.
+They are spread throughout the park in multiple booths.

 Each booth has a different theme.
 Usually, it has something to do with a specific area, such as Africa or Mexico.
 We’ve recently reviewed the Jamaica booth and the Turkey booth.
 But today we want to talk about the Brazil booth!

-I am a big fan of the Brazil booth.
-You can find it is the New France section of the park.
+You can find it in the New France section of the park.

 There are a couple of ways to get to this section.
 When you enter the park, walk through the England section.
 Then you can turn right and walk through the Ireland section, then the France section, and then you’re at the New France section.